mw-orcl/Move_Improve/lab500/content.md

 ## Step 4: Connect to ATP using SQL Developer

 In this lab section you will connect to the ATP with Oracle SQL Developer and browse the ATP configuration.
-SQL Developer is an Oracle DBA client tool.
+SQL Developer is an Oracle DBA and developer client tool.

 Please note that most of the database settings and parameters cannot be modified in a fully-managed Oracle Autonomous Database (ATP and ADW) and that is the whole point of the autonomous service, it runs by itself.